 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly communicates what the skill does (verify claims via web lookups producing verdicts with citations), how it works (parallel verification agents using specific tools), and when to use it (explicit trigger phrases and contextual triggers).
-It uses third-person voice throughout and provides distinctive, concrete details that would make it easy to select from a large pool of skills.
+This is an excellent skill description that clearly communicates what the skill does (verify claims via web lookups, produce verdicts with citations), how it works (parallel verification agents using specific tools), and when to use it (explicit trigger phrases and contextual triggers).
+It uses third-person voice throughout and is both specific and concise without unnecessary padding.

 | Dimension | Reasoning | Score |